Training Staff for Crypto Accounting: The Review Gap (2026)

 Sources

-- Tooling is acquirable overnight but reviewer competence is not; the professional responsibility to review and sign off does not move to the tool — the knowledge gap is the real constraint on scaling a crypto practice
+- Tooling is acquirable overnight but reviewer competence is not, and the professional responsibility to review and sign off does not move to the tool, so the knowledge gap is the real constraint on scaling a crypto practice.

-- Staff need on-chain literacy (wallets, transfer vs disposal, swaps/LP/lending/staking/restaking, receipt/LP tokens, gas/fees) AND standards knowledge (applicable classification/recognition framework); one without the other cannot fully evaluate output
+- Staff need on-chain literacy (wallets, transfer versus disposal, swaps, LPs, lending, staking, restaking, receipt and LP tokens, gas and fees) and standards knowledge (the applicable classification and recognition framework); one without the other cannot fully evaluate output.

-- Common structure: a deep core sets approach/reviews complex cases, broader staff get supervised working literacy with escalation; key-person and thin-literacy are both risks
+- The common structure is a deep core that sets the approach and reviews complex cases, with broader staff holding supervised working literacy and an escalation path; key-person and thin-literacy are both risks.

 Pricing Crypto Accounting Engagements: Why Hourly Loses Money (2026)